UBC-CIC/first-responder-admin/frontend/README.md

 * Ensure graphql dependencies are available.
 Follow the instructions [here](..backend/src/common/README.md) to do so.
 * Make sure backend infrastructure and code is deployed.
 If its not deployed follow these [instructions](../backend/README.md) to do so.
-* Once the backend is deployed, update [`aws-exports.json`](./src/aws-exports.json) to point to correct AppSync API and Cognito user pool.
+* Once the backend is deployed, create `aws-exports.json` file as described above to point to correct AppSync API and Cognito user pool.

 ### Steps